AndrejHafner/how-good-is-my-plot/journal/ursa_zrimsek.md

 * 4\.
 (1h): Discussion with teammates about the survey, how to generate pairs, decided to just focus on line plots.
 * 5\.
 (1h): Studying Swiss system
 * 13\.
 (3h): Brainstorming about final models and analysis, meeting with teammates, looking at the results from MT and discussing final models.
 Writing summary on Slack
 * 14\.
-(6h): Studying and implementing ELO ratings.
+(10h): Studying and implementing ELO ratings.
 Making plans for final models.
+Making embeddings for MT images.